 Nowadays, there are so many ways to automate lead generation and management, so it can be easy to fall into the trap of automating everything.
 However, there are still areas where a human being is better than an algorithm.

-For example, a provider of OEM equipment created a campaign that combined an automated approach with direct mail, email, and great prospecting to manage its leads—before and after a trade show.
-Through lead segmentation, the provider managed to come up with incentives that were relevant and attractive to the leads, and they saw a 300% ROI.
+For example, a provider of OEM equipment created a campaign that combined an automated approach with direct mail, email, and great prospecting to managing its leads—before and after a trade show.
+Through lead segmentation, the provider came up with relevant and attractive incentives for the leads, and they saw a 300% ROI.

 The more relevant your content is, the more likely it is that they’ll reply.